 Bergamo's Piazza Vecchia is one of the classic piazza of Europe

-From the 6th Century on, this was the location of the of the most important duchies in northern Italy.
-Later in the 11th Century, it also was part of the feud between the Guelph and Ghibelline factions.
+From the 6th Century on, Bergamo was one of the most important cities in northern Italy.
+In the 11th Century the city became part of the feud between the Guelph and Ghibelline factions.
 (That feud was all about the support for the Pope and the Holy Roman Emperor.
 The Hold Roman Empire started in the early middle ages and actually continued until it was dissolved in 1806.
 This included the Kingdom of Germany, the Kingdom of Burgundy and the Kingdom of Italy to name a few key areas.
 The Holy Roman Empire was not a centralized state, but rather individual entities that were governed by kinds, dukes, counts, bishops and abbots.
 The Guelphs supporting the Pope, tended to be wealthy mercantile families.
 The Ghibellines, supporting the Holy Roman Emperor, came from families whose wealth came from agricultural estates.

 my travels in Italy